Table of Contents

 - Asian Chaos 2019

-This year GYZE is celebrating their 10th Anniversary!
+This year GYZE is celebrating its 10th Anniversary!
 They had an amazing concert recorded live on May 29th in their home of Hokkaido.

 Check that out here – GYZE 10th ANNIVERSARY SPECIAL CONCERT

-Since the start of Covid-19, GYZE has cancelled all of their shows for safety’s sake.
+Since the start of Covid-19, GYZE has canceled all of its shows for safety’s sake.
 They decided to go with a mostly digital format until things were safe.
 They began broadcasting YOUTUBE LIVE and have sold merchandise and guitar scores on their GYZE online shop.
 There are also online guitar lessons.
 Please find all of their links below and subscribe, purchase, and share!